GitCodings/Stack-A3-Database/README.md

 ## NamedParameterJDBCTemplate

-Spring has a very convenient class `NamedParameterJDBCTemplate` that does alot of work with JDBC to allow for Database queries without alot of boilerplate.
-Ussaly to deal with database quries in Java we would use `Connection` directly.
-But this comes with alot of additional steps, works, and clean up that we would rather avoid.
+Spring has a very convenient class `NamedParameterJDBCTemplate` that does a lot of work with JDBC to allow for Database queries without a lot of boilerplate.
+Usually to deal with database quries in Java we would use `Connection` directly.
+But this comes with a lot of additional steps, works, and clean up that we would rather avoid.

-**Note** `Connection` is only here for **demostration purposes only**.
-Please only use `NamedParameterJDBCTemplate` as this will save you alot of time in these projects
+**Note** `Connection` is only here for **demonstration purposes only**.
+Please only use `NamedParameterJDBCTemplate` as this will save you a lot of time in these projects

 ## Update Queries